Due to the change in the finance act for May 2021 following amendments need to cover in May 2021 CA Inter Taxation Exam

 CA Inter / IPCC Indirect Tax Amendments

-1. Computation of Total Income and Tax Liability – Slab rate and surcharge and HEC remains the same.
-However option has been given under section 115BAC to compute income tax at the rates given below:
+1. Computation of Total Income and Tax Liability – Slab rate and surcharge and HEC remain the same.
+However, the option has been given under section 115BAC to compute income tax at the rates given below:

 On next Rs2,50,000